 Fulop proclaimed that “there’s not another city in the country that can speak to the amount of development in this concentrated area.”
 He also joined Kushner in casting One Journal Square as the most significant addition the city skyline yet.

-“Today’s groundbreaking for One Journal Square has been several years in the making for us, and we are thrilled to begin the physical build-out of what we believe will be the crown jewel of this resurgent neighborhood and an important asset for all of Jersey City,” said Laurent Morali, CEO of Kushner.
+“Today’s groundbreaking for One Journal Square has been several years in the making for us, and we are thrilled to begin the physical build-out of what we believe will be the crown jewel of this resurgent neighborhood and an important asset for all of Jersey City,” Kushner CEO Laurent Morali said.
 “Our steadfast commitment to moving this pivotal project forward was founded in our strong belief in Journal Square, both in its present and in its future, and we look forward to bringing our vision to life.”

 The two-tower, mixed-use property has been in the works since 2014, when Kushner and partners with KABR Group entered into a redeveloper agreement with the Jersey City Redevelopment Agency, but the relationship between the developers and the mayor began to sour in 2017, after the city denied a tax abatement for the proposal.